 Three elective courses (9 credits)

-Students choose courses from a list of approved electives, which must be selected from more than one of the following categories: environment and culture, government and policy, and economy.
-Consult the director for a list of approved courses in each category.
+Select three courses (9 credits) from a list of approved electives, which must be selected from more than one of the following categories (Consult the director for a list of approved courses in each category.)

 Total: 18 credits